 That’s why children need DHA and they can only get it from their diet or supplements.
 But remember that no two supplements are the same and some products contain less DHA than others.

-Looking for a highly-concentrated, pure fish oil means you’ll be getting more Omega 3 in each dose.
-And that’s why we created our Bare Biology Action Heroes (previously Super Hero) for kids.
-Because it’s so concentrated, you get 630mg of Omega 3 (that’s 500mg DHA and 130mg EPA) in one tiny 1ml drop.
+Looking for a highly-concentrated, pure fish oil means you’ll be getting more omega-3 in each dose.
+And that’s why we created our Action Heroes liquid for kids.
+Because it’s so concentrated, you get 630mg of omega-3 (that’s 500mg DHA and 130mg EPA) in one tiny 1ml drop.
 This is as much as a whole tin of sardines (with bones) and a lot easier to get into kids.

 Do toddlers need omega-3?